ReutKishon/AuthorBook/README.md

 Backend: http://localhost:3000

 ## **Local development**
- insure you have the following .env file in you root folder with the following environment variables:
+ Insure you have the following .env file in you root folder with the following environment variables:

 ```bash
 DATABASE_HOST=localhost